 Table No. 11.
-Mandatory and some of recommended publicity activities and measures blicity activities and e asures If mandatory Start End Frequency of maintaining 1.
+Mandatory and some of recommended publicity activities and measures blicity activities d measures If mandatory Start End Frequency of maintaining 1.
 Project profile on www.latlit.eu Mandatory Start of project End of project At least once per reporting period.
 2. Information on social media Recommended Start of project End of project Minimum 10 posts per project with tagged Programme.
 3. Project information on official websites and/or social media accounts of LP/PPs Mandatory Start of project Information must remain after the project Regularly.
 By the end of the project all its results must be uploaded there.
-4. Durable plaques or billboards to mark physical investments at each location of physical investment Mandatory if the project involves physical investments or purchase of equipment and the project total budget is more than 100 000 EUR As soon as the project physical investment or the purchase of equipment starts or equipment is installed At least for five years after the final payment to the project To repair/replace if damaged or information needs update 5.
+4. Durable plaques or billboards to mark physical investments at each location of physical investment Mandatory if the project involves physical investments or purchase of equipment and the project total budget is more than 100 000 EUR As soon as the project physical investment or the purchase of equipment starts, or equipment is installed At least for five years after the final payment to the project To repair/replace if damaged or information needs update 5.
 Marking of equipment or other investments with stickers Smart use is recommended.
 Cannot replace durable plaques or billboards or posters After purchased or installed At least for five years after the final payment to the project To replace if damaged or information needs update 6.
 Marking of specialised cars Mandatory After purchased At least for five years after the final payment to the project To replace if damaged or information needs update 7.
 Informative posters at premises of each LP and PP Mandatory.
-However, in the cases when Start of project End of project To replace if damaged or information needs
+However, if LP/PPs have already placed durable plaques Start of project End of project To replace if damaged or information needs to be updated

-Publicity activities and measures If mandatory Start End Frequency of maintaining LP/PPs had already placed durable plaques or billboards to mark physical investments they are not obliged to display an informative poster to be updated 8.
-Displaying the Programme logo at events Partners can use movable stands, posters, roll-ups, banners, etc, Mandatory During the event 9.
-Displaying the Programme logo on all communication products indicated in the Application Form as project deliverables Mandatory As soon as product is published or produced For digital products - at least for five years after the final payment to the project N/A
+Publicity activities and measures If mandatory Start End Frequency of maintaining or billboards to mark physical investments they are not required to display an informative poster 8.
+Displaying the Programme logo or the EU flag at events Partners may use movable stands, posters, roll-ups, banners, or other visual aids featuring the Programme logo.
+Mandatory During the event 9.
+Displaying the Programme logo on all documents and communication materials relating to the implementation of the project, intended for the general public or for participants Mandatory As soon as document or communication material is published or produced For digital products - at least for five years after the final payment to the project N/A